Pashupati Group leads the charge in renewable energy and sustainability initiatives - www.lokmattimes.com

 The company collaborates with farmers and producer organizations to enhance sustainable cotton production and provides necessary training.
 The company adheres to global initiatives and standards, such as the Better Cotton Initiative, Primark Sustainable Cotton Program, Global Organic Textile Standard, and regenerative organic agriculture, to source and produce sustainable fabric.

 Pashupati Cotspin Ltd, the flagship company of the Pashupati Group, has announced robust financial results for H2 and FY2024.
-For the six-month period ended March 31, 2024, the company reported a 141% increase in net profit, reaching Rs.
+For the six-month period ended March 31, 2024, the company reported a 141 per cent increase in net profit, reaching Rs.
 8.08 crores, compared to Rs.
 3.35 crores for the same period in the previous year.
-Total income for H2FY24 grew by 48%, amounting to Rs.
+Total income for H2FY24 grew by 48 per cent, amounting to Rs.
 402.87 crores, up from Rs.
 271.86 crores in H2FY23.
 The company also reported an EPS (Diluted) of Rs.
 5.29 for H2FY24, a significant rise from Rs.
 2.20 in the same period last year.

 Pashupati Group is dedicated to comprehensive environmental management alongside its renewable energy initiatives.
 The group utilizes advanced waste management techniques to reduce greenhouse gas emissions and recycle waste, including converting biological waste into 35,000 kg of fertilizer annually.
 Additionally, the company focuses on water conservation through rainwater harvesting and wastewater treatment.
 It also promotes biodiversity by planting over 2,000 trees on its campus.